-On November 5, 1862, President Lincoln sacked General McClellan as commander of the Army of the Potomac, and named Major General Ambrose E. Burnside to replace him.
+On November 5, 1862, President Abraham Lincoln sacked General McClellan as commander of the Army of the Potomac, and named Major General Ambrose E. Burnside to replace him.
 The change did not sit well with many of McClellan's soldiers, who mostly adored their commander.
 Lincoln's decision would soon prove to be as tragic as it was unpopular for the Irish Brigade.

 Disillusioned by the pointless carnage, Meagher hung on as the brigade's commander until Major General Joseph Hooker (Burnside's successor as commander of the Army of the Potomac) sacrificed another 17,000 Union soldiers at the Battle of Chancellorsville (April 30– May 6, 1863).
 On May 5, Meagher resigned as commander of "what was once known as the Irish Brigade."
 Army officials named Colonel Patrick Kelly to lead the unit, now reduced to between 300–400 soldiers.

 Following the Confederate victory at Chancellorsville, Robert E. Lee's Army of Northern Virginia was in desperate need of food, horses, and equipment.
 With northern Virginia ravaged by two years of combat, Lee decided to take the war to the North.
 He hatched a plan to disengage from Union forces near Fredericksburg, and move his army into Maryland and Pennsylvania.
 Lee began consolidating his army near Culpeper, Virginia, and troop movements began on June 3, 1863.

 As the Army of the Potomac (now commanded by Major General George Meade) shadowed Lee's movements, Brigadier General John Buford's Union cavalry division engaged General A.P.
 Hill's Confederate corps near the village of Gettysburg, Pennsylvania on July 1, 1863.